Most Frequently asked Automation Testing Interview Questions for Beginners and Advanced level candidates:

 - How do you find a word in a line?

-Answers to all these automation interview questions are very much specific to the tool/language you are using for automating.
+Answers to all these test automation interview questions are very much specific to the tool/language that you are using for automating.
 So before you go for the interview, brush up your programming skills.

 In case you did not get a chance to create your framework and someone else has created it, then make some time to understand it thoroughly before sitting for the interview.

 Some tips for automation testing interviews would be:

 - Learn the locator techniques used by your tool.

 - Practice programming using the language which you use for automation testing.

 - It’s always advantageous if you have been involved in the development of your framework.
 So, be thorough with the modules in the framework which you have worked on.